MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/online-evaluation.md

 7. Navigate to the hub page in Azure portal and add Application Insights resource, see [Update Azure Application Insights and Azure Container Registry](./create-azure-ai-resource.md?tabs=portal#update-azure-application-insights-and-azure-container-registry).
 8. Azure OpenAI Deployment with GPT model supporting `chat completion`, for example `gpt-4`.
 9. `Connection String` for Azure AI project to easily create `AIProjectClient` object.
 You can get the **Project connection string** under **Project details** from the project's **Overview** page.
-10. Make sure you're first logged into your Azure subscription by running `az login`.
+10. Navigate to your Application Insights resource in the Azure portal and use the **Access control (IAM)** tab to add the `Log Analytics Contributor` role to the User-assigned Managed Identity you created previously.
-11. Navigate to your Application Insights resource in the Azure portal and use the **Access control (IAM)** tab to add the `Log Analytics Contributor` role to the User-assigned Managed Identity you created previously.
+11. Attach the [User-assigned Managed Identity]((../../machine-learning/how-to-identity-based-service-authentication.md#add-a-user-assigned-managed-identity-to-a-workspace-in-addition-to-a-system-assigned-identity)) to your project.
-12. Navigate to your AI Studio Project in the Azure portal and use the **Access control (IAM)** tab to add the `Log Analytics Contributor` role to the User-assigned Managed Identity you created previously.
+12. Navigate to your Azure AI Services in the Azure portal and use the **Access control (IAM)** tab to add the `Cognitive Services OpenAI Contributor` role to the User-assigned Managed Identity you created previously.
-13. Navigate to your Azure AI Services in the Azure portal and use the **Access control (IAM)** tab to add the `Cognitive Services OpenAI Contributor` role to the User-assigned Managed Identity you created previously.
+13. Make sure you're first logged into your Azure subscription by running `az login`.

 ### Installation Instructions